gem-pasteur/macsyfinder/doc/database.rst

         * *unordered* : a set of sequences (*e.g.* a metagenomic dataset)
         * *unordered_replicon* : a set of sequences corresponding to a complete replicon (*e.g.* an unassembled complete genome)
         * *ordered_replicon* : a set of sequences corresponding to a complete replicon ordered (*e.g.* an assembled complete genome)
-        * *gembase* : a set of multiple ordered replicons.
+        * *gembase* : a set of multiple ordered replicons, which format follows the convention we adopted (see :ref:`gembase_convention`).

-  For "ordered" ("ordered_replicon" or "gembase) datasets only, TXSScan can take into account the shape of the genome: "linear", or "circular".
+  For "ordered" ("ordered_replicon" or "gembase") datasets only, TXSScan can take into account the shape of the genome: "linear", or "circular".
 The default is set to "linear".
+With the "gembase" format, it is possible to specify a topology per replicon with a topology file (see :ref:`gembase_convention`).